 Session topics should focus on the social studies disciplines, or methods and teaching strategies, and relate to the theme “With Liberty and Justice for All."
 Priority will be given to proposals which address specific Minnesota Social Studies Standards.

-The deadline for proposal submission is Saturday, December 15, 2018.
+Application for proposals is closed.
 Selected applicants will be notified by Jan 5th, 2019.

 All presenters, including co-presenters, who are accepted must register to attend the conference, but will receive the discounted presenter rate of $90.

 Exhibitors who also present: Exhibitor fee replaces the required conference registration.